mcjimenez/appsVSperms/README.md

   --xlsx | xlsx: output file in XLSX format

-All information in two table and XLSX format by default
+The default behavior is to generate two sheets and use XLSX format.